trillium-rs/trillium-opentelemetry/README.md

 # Trillium Opentelemetry!

-This crate provides opentelemetry metrics conforming to [semantic conventions for http](https://opentelemetry.io/docs/reference/specification/metrics/semantic_conventions/http-metrics/).
-Eventually it may also include support for [tracing semantic conventions](https://opentelemetry.io/docs/reference/specification/trace/semantic_conventions/http/).
+This crate provides opentelemetry metrics conforming to [semantic conventions for http][http-metrics].
+Eventually it may also include support for [tracing semantic conventions][http-spans].

 ## Usage: